core-process/bindthis/readme.md

 yarn add babel-plugin-transform-decorators-legacy --dev
 ```

 **Note:** The implementation of the decorator transformation is currently on hold as the syntax is not final.
-If you would like to use this project with Babel 6, you should use [babel-plugin-transform-decorators-legacy](https://www.npmjs.com/package/babel-plugin-transform-decorators-legacy) which implement Babel 5 decorator transformation for Babel 6.
+If you would like to use this project with Babel 6, you should use the Babel plugin [babel-plugin-transform-decorators-legacy](https://www.npmjs.com/package/babel-plugin-transform-decorators-legacy) which implement Babel 5 decorator transformation for Babel 6.

 ## Usage